Alexander Robey Shepherd: Governorship and fall from power

-However, the cost of the modifications was excessive.
+The cost of the modifications was excessive.
 Initially, Shepherd had estimated them at a $6.25 million budget, but by 1874, costs had ballooned to $9 million, despite the national Panic of 1873.
 District residents gathered 1,200 signatures to petition an audit from Congress; when the audit was conducted, the legislature discovered that the city was in arrears by $13 million and declared bankruptcy on its behalf.
 Shepherd was investigated for financial misappropriation and mishandling, and it was discovered that the project and its funding had been carried to absurd extremes.
 Shepherd had raised taxes to such a degree that citizens had to sell their own property to pay them.
 Street grading had been executed such that some homes' front yards were as much as 15 ft lower than the front door, and others found their homes standing in trenches with the street at the second-floor.
 In addition, Congress discovered that Shepherd had given preference to neighborhoods and areas of the District in which he or his political cronies held financial interests.

-Although none of his actions was found to have violated any laws, the territorial government was abolished in favor of a three-member Board of Commissioners, which remained in charge of the District for nearly a century.
+Although none of his actions was found to have violated any laws, the territorial government was abolished in favor of a three-member Board of Commissioners, which remained in charge of the city for nearly a century.
 Although Grant nominated Shepherd to the first Board of Commissioners, the appointment was rejected by the US Senate on the same day.
 The appointment of Shepherd became one of the many corruption scandals surrounding Grant's administration.

 The civic improvements, however, had sufficiently modernized the city that relocation of the capital was never again discussed as a serious option.
 It also created a decades-long real estate boom in Washington (until about the turn of the 20th century), with wealthy Americans coming from all over the United States to build large and expensive mansions, some for year-round residency and some for winter vacation only (leading Washington to be called "the winter Newport").

-Last years

-Shepherd remained in Washington for a further two years, still a real-estate magnate and a celebrated and influential member of Washington society.
+Shepherd remained in Washington, D.C. for a further two years, still a real-estate magnate and a celebrated and influential member of the city's society.
 In 1876, however, he declared personal bankruptcy and, once his accounts were settled, moved with his family to Batopilas, Mexico, where he made a fortune in silver mining and instituted many of the same reforms he had championed in the District of Columbia.

+Death

-He died in Batopilas in Mexico on September 12, 1902, from complications of a surgery to remove his appendix.
+Shephered died in Batopilas in Mexico, on September 12, 1902, from complications of a surgery to remove his appendix.
 His body was returned to Washington and buried in a large personal (not family) vault in Rock Creek Cemetery.